By Kate Forgach

 Even if you’re a gym rat, Daisy Dukes and jeggings will make you look like a wannabee.
 It’s possible to wear body-skimming clothes without looking like you’re headed for the nightclub.
 Shop for tailored outfits that set off your best features without flaunting them.
 Well-cut fashions, including jeans, capris and tops, will look pulled together without screaming OLD!

 Us somewhat larger ladies have a much harder time walking the fine line between too tight and overly ample.
 Much plus-size clothing tends towards the frumpy, but select stores have long understood our need to look fashion forward while complementing any over abundance.
-Find free shipping codes for J. Jill and Coldwater Creek, two of my favorite size-friendly stores, and avoid paying for more than fashion.

 In an effort to skimp on cloth and save money, many manufacturers are cutting tops so low you can see the Alps in one quick glance.
 Even Victoria’s Secret has abandoned quality support in favor of skimpy Pink PJs.
 That’s why I have a row of chemises in my closet.
 Such “underwear” allows me to fill in the gap while still wearing today’s looks.